7 Generic functions and methods

 would most likely do different things, to the justifiable consternation of the end user.

-To add a further twist, which default is used when a user calls scale(x) in our example?
-What if
+To add a further twist, which default is used when a user calls scale(x)

-scale.bar <- function(x, center, scale = TRUE) NextMethod("scale")
+<- function(x, center, scale = TRUE) NextMethod("scale") scale.bar

-and x has class c("bar", "foo")?
+?
 It is the default specified in the method that is used, but the default specified in the generic may be the one the user sees.
 This leads to the recommendation:

 If the generic specifies defaults, all methods should use the same defaults.